deliveredtechnologies/terraform-maven/README.md

     that module is sourced.
 The Terraform Maven Plugin allows you to specify your dependencies for Terraform the same way you specify your dependencies with Java: in an external [Maven POM file](https://maven.apache.org/pom.html).
 And because it's Maven, Terraform modules sourced from Maven repos can also take advantage of version ranges and Maven's SNAPSHOT functionality.
+It also resoolves transitive dependencies.
 No more modifying code for version updates!
 No more sourcing obscure URLs!
     Hooray, Maven!
 * Packaging as Part of the Build Lifecycle
   * The [package goal](#tfpackage) can package a Terraform root module for deployment into a Maven repo